 Th17 cells, were determined as unique subset of T helper cells that play an important role in both innate and adaptive immunity.
 They secretes a high quantity of interleukin (IL)-17, known as proinflammatory cytokine (Harrington et al., 2005; Iwakura et al., 2011).
 IL-17 includes six family members (IL17A to F) which bind to five receptors (IL-17RA to E) (Kawaguchi et al., 2004).
 IL-17A is one of the most important cytokines of IL-17 family members and usually known as IL-17.
-[13] It plays an important role in autoimmune diseases, chronic inflammatory diseases and malignancies (Dai et al., 2016b; Su et al., 2010).
-Corroborating studies have reported that IL-17A can induce the expression of various inflammatory chemokines, cytokines and adhesion molecules involved in inflammation-related cancer (Dai et al., 2016b; Song and Oian, 2013).
+It plays an important role in autoimmune diseases, chronic inflammatory diseases and malignancies (Dai et al., 2016a; Su et al., 2010).
+Corroborating studies have reported that IL-17A can induce the expression of various inflammatory chemokines, cytokines and adhesion molecules involved in inflammation-related cancer (Dai et al, 2016b; Song & Qian, 2013).
 It has been reported to play regulatory role in cellular proliferation, angiogenesis and metastasis.
 In addition, it may contributes to the increased susceptibility to tumors (Yang et al., 2014).
-In fact, IL-17 production is tightly regulated, and its over-production may induce inflammation, that were associated with a myriad of pathologies, including allergies, celiac disease, and cancers (Bedoui et al., 2018b; Cui et al., 2012; Lee et al., 2018; Numasaki et al., 2003; Tseng et al., 2014; Veldhoen, ^[98] 2017).
-Also, It has been reported that IL-17A is overexpressed in a variety of cancers, including ovarian, gastric, prostate, colorectal, lung, hepatocellular, and esophageal cancers(Kirshberg et al., 2011; Kuang et al., 2010; Le Gouvello et al., 2008; Lv et al., 2011; Miyahara et al., 2008; Sfanos et al., 2008; Zhang et al., 2008).
-Single nucleotide polymorphisms (SNPs) are as the most common type of genetic diversity in the human genome usually associated with a detrimental phenotype (Erichsen and Chanock, 2004; Li et al., 2018).
+In fact, IL-17 production is tightly regulated, and its overproduction may induce inflammation, that were associated with a myriad of pathologies, including allergies, celiac disease, and https://doi.org/10.1016/j.jksus.2022.102493 cancers (Bedoui et al., 2018; Cui et al., 2012; Lee et al., 2018; Numasaki et al., 2003; Tseng et al., 2014; Veldhoen, 2017).
+Also, It has been reported that IL-17A is overexpressed in a variety of cancers, including ovarian, gastric, prostate, colorectal, lung, hepatocellular, and esophageal(Kirshberg et al., 2011; Kuang et al., 2010; Le Gouvello et al., 2008; Lv et al., 2011; Miyahara et al., 2008; Sfanos et al., 2008; Zhang et al., 2008).
+Single nucleotide polymorphisms (SNPs) are as the most common type of genetic diversity in the human genome usually associated with a detrimental phenotype (Erichsen & Chanock, 2004; Li et al., 2018).
 They can be found in different parts of the genes including the promoters, exons, introns, and also the 5'- and 3'- UTRs (Deng et al., 2017).
 This can results in the production of an altered protein that could cause functional impairment of the protein or influence its expression implications, especially if they are located in the coding regions or regulatory regions of the genes (Fernández et al., 2016).
-In this context, large number of SNPs, especially those affecting the function of some molecules reported to play important role in tumorigenesis, have been investigated and were found to be associated with the risk to develop cancer disease or to influence the outcome of pharmacological treatments (Deng et al., 2017; Erichsen and Chanock, 2004; Lange et al., 2021).
-Currently, many studies have reported the association of some SNPs in the IL-17 gene with cancer diseases including gastric (Elshazli et al., 2018a), breast (Wang et al., 2012), colorectal (Li et al., 2022) and thyroid cancer (Bertol et al., 2022).
-At the present, there is still a lack of data on the relationship between IL-17A gene polymorphism and disease susceptibility to ALL.
+In this context, large number of SNPs, especially those affecting the function of some molecules reported to play important role in tumorigenesis, have been investigated and were found to be associated with the risk to develop cancer disease or to influence the outcome of pharmacological treatments (Deng et al., 2017; Erichsen & Chanock, 2004; Lange et al., 2021).
+Currently, many studies have reported the association of some SNPs in the IL-17 gene with cancer diseases including gastric (Elshazli et al., 2018), breast (Wang et al., 2012), colorectal (Li et al., 2022) and thyroid cancer (Bertol et al., 2022).
+At the present, there is still a lack of data on the relationship between IL and 17A gene polymorphism and disease susceptibility to ALL.
+In Saudi Arabia, few studies have been performed on the association between some polymorphisms in the immune molecules such as TLR-4 and HLA-G with ALL, and strong relationships were found between some poliorphism and the occurrence of the disease a (Al-Tamimi et al., 2022; AlKhulaifi et al., 2022).